-Fructose sweetened food in your diet could raise the risk of health problems, yet another reason to read food labels.
+Fructose sweetened food in your diet could raise the risk of health problems, and could be bad for your brain, yet another reason to read food labels.

 A host of disorders ranging from cardiovascular disease and Alzheimer’s to diabetes and attention deficit hyperactivity disorder all have something in common — they are associated with changes to genes in the brain.

-Now University of California at Los Angeles (UCLA) scientists have discovered that hundreds of those genes can be damaged by fructose, a sugar that’s common in the Western diet.
+Now University of California at Los Angeles (UCLA) scientists have discovered that hundreds of those genes can be damaged by high fructose corn syrup, a sugar that’s common in the Western diet.
 And that raises the worrisome possibility fructose may harm health.

 At first glance, fructose seems like it should be harmless and maybe even good for you.
 After all, it’s a natural sugar found in many fruits and some vegetables, and we’re constantly told to eat plenty of those foods for health.